navarurh/assignments/database/project/project_report.md

 ###<center>**Technology Used**</center>
 1. Operating System – Ubuntu 16.04 LTS
 2. Database – MySQL
-3. Languages – Python(for data cleaning), R(for data cleaning and data loading to MySQL)
+3. Languages – Python2.7(for data cleaning), R(for data cleaning and data loading to MySQL)
 4. Editors - Markdown (for the final report)
 ---
 ###<center>**Overall Process Flow**</center>